 Befrienders are voluntary or paid carers that look after your child at home or take them to an activity.
 They can organise something for your child to do, such as cooking, games, going shopping in town, going to the park, or attending a local event.
 Befrienders are usually arranged privately by individual families, however some local authorities, charities and organisations also provide a befriending service.

 A trained volunteer foster carer or family can become involved with your family and get to know your child.
 Your child may then start to spend time with the foster carer in your own home while you have a break.
-Eventually your child may spend some time at the foster carer's home and possibly even stay there overnight.
+Eventually, your child may spend some time at the foster carer's home and possibly even stay there overnight.

 All of the above breaks, from clubs to foster care, could be paid for via Disability Living Allowance, Personal Independence Payments or Universal Credit.
 Some providers may accept direct payments, others may require the parents to pay for the sessions in person.

-Some charities offer grants that would help to pay for time away too, either as a family holiday in a respite home, or as multiple care sessions.
+Some charities offer grants that would help to pay for time away too, either as a family holiday in a respite home or as multiple care sessions.
 Using the Turn2Us website is a great way to find out what’s available in your local area.

 Leaving your child to enjoy an activity on their own can be difficult the first time you do it, you may not initially want to leave them, and they may not initially want to leave you.

-Specifying the time that you’ll be back helps to relieve any uncertainty, as does gradually increasing the amount of time your child is at an activity without you and being clear that each increase in time is benefitting you both.
-Talking with the staff at the club to arrange support and make yourselves more comfortable with being in different places is a great way to prepare, then standing at outside of the hall and chatting with other parents at an activity for just five minutes is all it takes to start.
+Specifying the time that you’ll be back helping to relieve any uncertainty, as does gradually increasing the amount of time your child is at an activity without you and being clear that each increase in time is benefitting you both.
+Talking with the staff at the club to arrange support and make yourselves more comfortable with being in different places is a great way to prepare, then standing outside of the hall and chatting with other parents at an activity for just five minutes is all it takes to start.

 After being apart, rewarding your child for any time spent independently is important too.
 Anything from saying “well done for having a go on your own” to talking about their new friends and what they did at the club is a great way to do it.
 You both missed each other and that’s ok because you both enjoyed your time doing different things.